The connection between diabetes and cancer has been the question for many.

 For those who already have diabetes, these healthy habits can still reduce cancer risk and promote healthy blood sugars.
 This reduces the likelihood of diabetes complications.

-- Aim for a healthy weight.
-People who carry excess weight and have a body mass index (BMI) of 25 and above are at increased risk of developing type 2 diabetes.
+Individuals with excess weight, having a body mass index (BMI) of 25 and above, face an elevated risk of developing type 2 diabetes.
 Moreover, they may be at increased risk of developing certain cancers.
 You can calculate your BMI here.

 The American Diabetes Association and the American Heart Association both recommend the Mediterranean diet for its health benefits.
-The Mediterranean diet can also lower inflammation and insulin resistance, which may help reduce cancer risk.
+Following the Mediterranean diet can also reduce inflammation and insulin resistance, potentially lowering the risk of cancer.

 (C-reactive protein (CRP) measures inflammation in the body.
 High CRP levels are associated with both diabetes and cancer, which confirms the importance of an anti-inflammatory diet such as the Mediterranean diet.)

-Chronic inflammation of the pancreas can harm the beta-cell.
+Chronic inflammation of the pancreas can damage the beta-cell.
 These are responsible for producing insulin, which can result in diabetes.
-Chronic pancreatitis and diabetes can also increase the risk of pancreatic cancer, which is the most deadly of all the cancers.
+Chronic pancreatitis and diabetes can heighten the risk of pancreatic cancer, the most lethal among all cancers.

 Type 2 diabetes is associated with an increased risk of cancer.
 Specifically, people with diabetes are more likely than people without diabetes to develop certain cancers.